mac-cain13/R.swift/Documentation/QandA.md

 If you get errors like `Use of undeclared type 'SomeType'` in the `R.generated.swift` file most of the time this can be fixed by [explicitly stating the module in your xib or storyboard](Images/ExplicitCustomModule.png).
 This will make R.swift recognize that an import is necessary.

+## Can I use R.swift in a library?

+Yes, just add R.swift as a buildstep in your library project and it will work just like normal.
+If you want to expose the resources to users of your library you have to make the generated code public, you can do this by adding `--accessLevel public` to the call to R.swift.

+For example Cocoapods users would change their build step to: `"$SRCROOT/rswift" --accessLevel public "$SRCROOT"`

 ## How does R.swift work?

 During installation you add R.swift as a Build phase to your target, basically this means that: